kelvinnmuia/alx-backend/0x03-queuing_system_in_js/README.md

   * On connect, it should log the message `Redis client connected to the server`
   * On error, it should log the message `Redis client not connected to the server: ERROR MESSAGE`
-  * It should subscribe to the channel `ALXchannel` When it receives message on the channel ALX channel, it should log the message to the console When the message is KILL_SERVER, it should unsubscribe and quit In a file named 5-publisher.js, create a redis client:
+  * It should subscribe to the channel `ALXchannel`
+  * When it receives message on the channel `ALX channel`, it should log the message to the console
+  * When the message is `KILL_SERVER`, it should unsubscribe and quit

+In a file named `5-publisher.js`, create a redis client:

-On connect, it should log the message Redis client connected to the server On error, it should log the message Redis client not connected to the server: ERROR MESSAGE Write a function named publishMessage:
+  * On connect, it should log the message `Redis client connected to the server`
+  * On error, it should log the message `Redis client not connected to the server: ERROR MESSAGE`
+  * Write a function named publishMessage:
 It will take two arguments: message (string), and time (integer - in ms) After time millisecond:
 The function should log to the console About to send MESSAGE